Americans for Tax Reform (ATR)

 May 21 - 23, 2012

-ATR is listed as a Co-sponsor of the Heartland Institute's Seventh International Conference on Climate Change (ICCC7) .
+Americans for Tax Reform was a Co-Sponsor (PDF) of the Heartland Institute's Sixth International Conference on Climate Change (ICCC6) .

 ATR opposed the Renewable Portfolio Standard in the American Clean Energy and Security Act, also known as the Waxman-Markey plan which called for measures to reduce CO2 emissions.